dymmond/edgy/docs/autoreflection.md

 This controls from which database the models are reflected.
 This is useful to extract data from other databases and to use it in the main application.

 By default the autoreflection only uses the main databases.

+### Schemes

+This parameter is providing the schemes which should be scanned for models.

+This parameter is required when the models which should be reflected are in a different schema.